wslominska/API-Service/API-Service.md

 ```
 $ pip install asab
 ```
-This will download and install the necessary dependencies and modules required to use the ASAB API Service.
+This will download and install all the necessary dependencies and modules required to use the ASAB API Service.
 Once the installation is complete, you can then import the ASAB library into your project and start creating HTTP endpoints using the API Service module.

 ### Usage